Curvature Games

 The goal: “Redirected Walking” without “Motion Sickness”

-The international industry interest in the start-up is great: In addition to the USA and Japan, the University of Hamburg’s Computer Science Department is currently one of the global pioneers.
-“In the field of VR gaming, East Asia is world leader, whereas Hamburg is top in research.
-Even from Japan, interested parties have already travelled to Hamburg to get up to speed,” emphasises Dennis.
-When it comes to VR, the trio is focusing exclusively on the games industry for the first time: here the three passionate gamers see not only their core competence, but also the greatest economic potential.
+International industry interest in the start-up is high: alongside the USA and Japan, Universität Hamburg’s Informatics Center is currently one of the global pioneers.
+“East Asia is the world leader in VR gaming, but Hamburg is top in terms of research.
+Interested parties have even traveled from Japan to get up to speed,” emphasizes Dennis.
+When it comes to VR, the trio is initially focusing exclusively on the gaming industry: the three passionate gamers not only see this as their core competence, but also the greatest economic potential.